ll7/paf22/doc/research/06_acting_implementation.md

 ## Next steps

 Following this description of features and requirements, work on coding those features could immediately start for next weeks sprint (new Issue).
-This code could in most aspects closely ressemble the work done by last years group [paf21-1](https://github.com/ll7/paf21-1/tree/master/components/vehicle_control/node/src/vehicle_control/driving).
+This code could in most aspects closely ressemble the work done by last years group [paf21-1/../vehicle_control](https://github.com/ll7/paf21-1/tree/master/components/vehicle_control/node/src/vehicle_control/driving).
-After [#33](https://github.com/ll7/paf22/issues/33) is resolved, the need for resulting, additional features should be looked at (new Issue).
+After [#33](https://github.com/ll7/paf22/issues/33) is resolved, additional  resulting features should be looked at (new Issue).